What is the Securities Industry Essentials Exam?

 The Basics of the SIE

-Much of the information regarding the SIE is still preliminary, but there are some important facts that we do know.
-The SIE consists of 75 multiple choice questions that have to answered in 105 minutes.
+The SIE consists of 75 multiple choice questions that have to be answered in 105 minutes.
 In order to take the exam, the only qualifications you must meet are to be 18 years of age or older and a legal citizen of the United States.

 Participants who take the SIE will not be given their score.
 They will be given a pass or fail indication and a certificate showing completion if they passed.
-As of March 2018, the proposed fee for taking the SIE is $60.
-To take the exam, you must contact your local FINRA testing center to see what dates the test is offered and schedule your time.
+The fee for taking the SIE is $60.
+To take the exam, you must contact your Local FINRA Testing Center to see what dates the test is offered and schedule your time.

 It is important to understand that passing the SIE does not make you a licensed securities sales professional.
 While the SIE is only the first step in becoming a securities professional, passing the SIE will most likely be required before you can be hired by an accredited firm.
 To become a licensed securities sales professional, you must also pass the “Series” exam pertinent to your industry (Series 6 & 63 for insurance).